Flagsmith/flagsmith-charts/README.md

 ## Configuration

-The following table lists the configurable parameters of the Sentry chart and their default values.
+The following table lists the configurable parameters of the chart and their default values.

 Parameter                          | Description                                                                                                | Default
 :--------------------------------- | :--------------------------------------------------------------------------------------------------------- | :---------------------------------------------------